LimePoint/opschain/docs/reference/actions.md

 Any actions defined within a resource will run __after__ controller and resource type actions with the same name.

-## Defining Composite Resources & Resource Types
+## Defining composite resources & resource types

 You can define a composite resource that manages child resources.